 Ok, this is one of the most fun things to do in downtown Nashville.

-You’ll find the strip of Honky Tonk bars along Broadway, and 2nd ave – you can’t miss them!
+You’ll find the strip of Honky Tonk bars located along Broadway, and 2nd ave – you can’t miss them and they’re open daily.

-At night time you don’t want to be bringing your younger kids here.
+At night time you don’t want to bring your younger kids here.
 To be honest, some of the Nashville bars you don’t want to enter during the day either.

 However, most of the bars are sedated during the day and you can easily find a kid-friendly honky tonk bar.
 They’re also free to enter.
 Just buy a drink or a snack.